CXL3/android-google-books-viewer/README.md

+### Coding task
+A coding task for an interview.
+I had to write an app to do a search on Google Books API and return the result in the GUI in 2 hours.
+The following is the result.
+The UI is complete crap (just a list of RecycleView Cards) since that was not the focus of test.

+NOTE: I deactived the API key as of now, so it is not going to work until you add a real Google Books API key and recompile.

 ### External Dependencies

 * Volley - Volley is the HTTP library used for networking.
 It handles both the REST GET call